allenhurff/cie-titan-madr/docs/adr/0014-hosting.md

-# ADR 14: API Documentation
+# ADR 14: Hosting

 ## Context and Problem Statement

-* How will you provide documentation for API consumers?
+* How will you host this platform.

 ## Decision Drivers <!-- optional -->